zfcampus/zf-versioning/README.md

 Installation
 ------------

+Run the following `composer` command:

+    composer require "zfcampus/zf-versioning:~1.0-dev"

-Add the following to your `composer.json`, in the `require` section:
+Or, add the following to your `composer.json`, in the `require` section:

     "require": {
         "zfcampus/zf-versioning": "~1.0-dev"